gopi-trip/100-days-of-code/log.md

 ### Day 6: June 30, 2024

 **Today's Progress**: Completed the MP-3 player project in freeCodeCamp.
-Completed making a date Formatted and a new Palindrome checker from scratch using JS.
+Completed making a date Formattor and a new Palindrome checker from scratch using JS.
+Met daily LeetCode quota of 1 problem

 **Thoughs**: I don't know what I did in that project but well its completed now. freeCodeCamp is a good website because it provides you with a lot of projects but its not like you've got to do everything on your own, it provides you with certain things that I think that is what makes you feel that you're not doing everything by yourself so you must be cheating and it does feel that way now.
 Now I feel a little confident in JS and its structure.
 I think I'm able to think properly about the functionality now.
+Completed one LeetCode problem and it was very easy and I had to think for straight one hour and It was me who made it complex to begin with.

 **Link** :  https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/#learn-basic-string-and-array-methods-by-building-a-music-player